 Your dentist may well advise you to avoid hard or chewy foods for the first day after your crown is fitted.
 This gives the cement enough time to set properly.
 Once you have regained normal feeling in your mouth, carefully test the bite of your crown in all directions.

 In the longer term, teeth with crowns should be cared for in just the same way as regular teeth by brushing twice a day and flossing daily.
-If you’re worried about dental floss catching on the edge of your crown, consider investing in a water flosser instead.
+If you're worried about dental floss catching on the edge of your crown, consider investing in a water flosser instead, (read about some of the best water flosser options).
+You should be able to eat whatever you want, but never use your teeth or your crowns as a tool—no biting open a plastic bag.
+Get some scissors!

-If your gums start to recede, this can cause sensitivity in parts of the tooth not covered by the cap.
-It’s therefore important to minimize the risk of gum disease by having your teeth regularly cleaned by a hygienist.
+If your gums start to recede, this can cause sensitive teeth in parts of the tooth not covered by the cap.
+It's therefore important to minimize the risk of gum disease by having your teeth regularly cleaned by a hygienist.

 In the case of PFM caps, if the gum recedes to below where the ceramic coating was applied, the metal will start to appear, resulting in a visible line right at the gum line.

 If your crown chips or comes off completely, contact your dentist immediately so they can assess the damage.
-Chips can be temporarily filled with composite resin but the only permanent solution is to replace the entire crown.
-It’s possible to re-cement a crown that has come off providing there is no damage to it.
+Chips can be temporarily filled with composite resin or tooth repair kits but the only permanent solution is to replace the entire crown.
+It's possible to re-cement a crown that has come off providing there is no damage to it.